Valparaíso Street Art & Monotype Workshop Shore Excursion

 1 hour

 After exploring the hills, we stop at CasaPlan art cafe, a space dedicated to printmaking and contemporary art.
-It combines a working studio, an exhibition area, and a café, so it doesn’t feel like a “tourist restaurant stop”—it feels connected to the same creative world you’ve been seeing on the streets.
+It combines a working studio, an exhibition area, and a café.
+It does not feel like a random tourist lunch stop; it belongs to the same creative world you have been seeing on the streets.

 4